ugroh/markdown/examples/example.md

 >
 > Back to the first level.

-Here is a footnote reference[^1] and another.[^longnote] Here is an inline note.^[Inlines notes are easier to write, since you don't have to pick an identifier and move down to type the note.]
+Here is a note reference[^1] and another.[^longnote] Here is an inline note.^[Inlines notes are easier to write, since you don't have to pick an identifier and move down to type the note.]

-[^1]: Here is the footnote.
+[^1]: Here is the note.

 [^longnote]: Here's one with multiple blocks.

-    Subsequent paragraphs are indented to show that they belong to the previous footnote.
+    Subsequent paragraphs are indented to show that they belong to the previous note.

         Some code

     The whole paragraph can be indented, or just the first line.
-In this way, multi-paragraph footnotes work like multi-paragraph list items.
+In this way, multi-paragraph notes work like multi-paragraph list items.